Sdark19/pharma-counterfeit-analysis/README.md

 The model achieved a Mean Absolute Error (MAE) of approximately 752.97.

 ## Results
 The model's predictions for the test dataset are saved in output.csv.
-The expected score (based on the MAE) is 0.546.